M66B/FairEmail/README.md

 * Common text style options (size, color, lists, etc)
 * Battery friendly
 * Low data usage
-* Small (<25 MB)
+* Small (<30 MB)
 * Material design (including dark/black theme)
 * Maintained and supported

 This app is deliberately minimalistic by design, so you can concentrate on reading and writing messages.

-This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new emails.
+This app starts a foreground service with a low-priority status bar notification to make sure you'll never miss new emails.

 ## Privacy features